 Think about your patients.
 Do you think any of them would walk through the door if they couldn’t find a single person who had anything good to say about you or your practice?
 The net effect of having no reviews or only negative reviews is less credibility and lower rankings.

-Almost 90% of people who search online are influenced by positive online reviews as much as personal recommendations.
-More reviews and higher ratings indicate credibility to search engines like Google, Bing or Yelp and will get further up the of the list.
+Positive online reviews and personal recommendations influence almost 90% of people who search online.
+More reviews and higher ratings indicate credibility to search engines like Google, Bing, or Yelp and will get further up.
 Meanwhile, no ratings or predominantly negative ratings will push you down the listing.
 Eventually, you’ll make it so far down the list that you’ve effectively been wiped out from the list.

 Getting Positive Reviews